 In my mind, I think I just wanted to bond with her more than anything else.
 To become

 that one union of love.
-That rare sacred joining which defies all logic to mesmerize the
+That rare sacred joining that defies all logic to mesmerize the

 heart and keep one locked in its hypnotic spell.
 An inseparable banding together of two